-The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Rene Martinez, Director for School Improvement, Curriculum & Accountability at 587 Madison St. or (830) 773-5181 ext.
+The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Rene Martinez, Director of School Improvement, Curriculum & Accountability at the EPISD District Service Center at 587 Madison Street or at (830) 773-5181 Ext.
 80112.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 25.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 27.]